3DSKontrollr/3DSKHomebrewClient/README.md

 ## Why ctrµLua?
 I used Lua in first place because i'm not good with C (yeah, make fun of me).

-The most popular choice for programming 3ds homebrew in lua is [LPP](https://github.com/Rinnegatamante/lpp-3ds), and i know it.
-However there are some good reason i decided to use ctrµLua:
+The most popular choice for programming 3ds homebrew in lua is [LPP](https://github.com/Rinnegatamante/lpp-3ds).
+However there are some good reasons i decided to use ctrµLua:
  - **The API is more organised**: Not only it has a good documentation (unlike LPP which is a mess), but it puts everything in modules, and i feel at home using `require` to import only what i need, just like in nodejs.
  - **It's more inclined to Object Oriented Programming**: While in LPP methods like `Screen.loadImage` returns an id, which you have to include as a parameter in every draw method, the ctrµLua equivalent (`ctr.gfx.texture.load`) returns a table, which contains all the methods you need, and you can directly do stuff with it, ie. `tex:draw(x,y)`.
  - **It has UDP support**: This is the most important point.
 UDP is important since this little bitch sends a lot of data over the network, and TCP is unreliable for sending input data in real time.
 Sure, [TCP is broken right now](https://github.com/ctruLua/ctruLua/issues/10), but i can deal with that.